 First, meditation doesn’t have to take a lot time.

-Research shows that you can gain benefits of meditation from only 20 minutes a day.
+Research shows that you can gain benefits from only 20 minutes of meditation a day.
 However, everyone is different.
-10 minutes may work for some, while others need an hour.
+Ten minutes may work for some, while others may need an hour.

 The point is to do a short practice each day.
-The daily consistency is the key.
+Daily consistency is the key.

 Second, a mediation practice doesn’t have to be a regimented to-do list item.

 There are lots of ways to fit meditation into your existing life.
 While some people schedule a formal sitting meditation each day, such as first thing in the morning or right before bed, your meditation practice doesn’t have to be so regimented.

 If you are having a hard time sticking to a schedule, try spontaneous meditation.
 Spontaneous meditations, woven throughout your day, can be very beneficial.